AlexanderMakarov/activitywatch-ets/README.md

     But in case of Linux operating system and configured MFA on the server WEB (browser based) UI is the only option.
     Note that Office365 doesn't support IMAP/POP3 connection with enabled MFA and doesn't provide some API-token-like authentication options.
-    As an option [aw-import-ical](https://github.com/ActivityWatch/aw-import-ical) may be used instead.
+    As an alternative [aw-import-ical](https://github.com/ActivityWatch/aw-import-ical) may be used instead.

 ### Jira